 In January of 2019, Ecowaste will start the redevelopment of the New Westminster operation into a C&D transfer station.
 Ecowaste expects to reopen the New Westminster Transfer Station in the second quarter of 2019 after the conversion is complete.
 The combination of a transfer operation in New Westminster, with additional C&D processing capacity at our Richmond site, will better serve the recycling needs of the construction and demolition sector.

-Concurrent with this transaction, Ecowaste has completed the design of a fully automated materials recovery facility (MRF) that will process the majority of the C&D materials received at our sites.
+Concurrent with this transaction, Ecowaste is working on the design of a fully automated materials recovery facility (MRF), intended to process the majority of the C&D materials received at our sites.
 The first phase of the MRF will be operational for processing wood only in Q3 of 2019.
-The plan is to have the MRF fully operational by Q4 of 2020.
+We are working towards a plan to have the MRF fully operational by 2021.

 Ecowaste looks forward to building our C&D recycling capacity and, coupled with our already high standards for management of C&D refuse, hope to raise the bar to a new level in our recycling capabilities over the coming year.